Rope: Laid or twisted

-Braided rope
+Braided

-While rope may be made from three or more strands, modern braided rope consists of a braided (tubular) jacket over strands of fibre (these may also be braided).
-Some forms of braided rope with untwisted cores have a particular advantage; they do not impart an additional twisting force when they are stressed.
+While rope may be made from three or more strands, modern braided rope consists of a braided, tubular jacket over strands of fibre, which may also be braided.
+Some forms of braided rope with untwisted cores have a particular advantage in that they do not impart an additional twisting force when they are stressed.
 The lack of added twisting forces is an advantage when a load is freely suspended, as when a rope is used for rappelling or to suspend an arborist.
-Other specialized cores reduce the shock from arresting a fall when used as a part of a personal or group safety system.
+Other specialized cores reduce the shock from arresting a fall when used as part of a personal or group safety system.

 Braided ropes are generally made from nylon, polyester, polypropylene or high performance fibres such as high modulus polyethylene (HMPE) and aramid.
-Nylon is chosen for its strength and elastic stretch properties.
+Nylon is chosen for its strength and elastic properties.
 However, nylon absorbs water and is 10–15% weaker when wet.
-Polyester is about 90% as strong as nylon but stretches less under load and is not affected by water.
-It has somewhat better UV resistance, and is more abrasion resistant.
-Polypropylene is preferred for low cost and light weight (it floats on water) but it has limited resistance to ultraviolet light, is susceptible to friction and has a poor heat resistance.
+Polyester is approximately 90% as strong as nylon, but it stretches less under load and is not affected by water.
+It has somewhat better UV resistance and is more abrasion-resistant.
+Polypropylene is preferred for low cost and light weight (it floats on water), but it has limited resistance to ultraviolet light, friction, and heat.

-Braided ropes (and objects like garden hoses, fibre optic or coaxial cables, etc.) that have no lay (or inherent twist) uncoil better if each alternate loop is twisted in the opposite direction, such as in figure-eight coils, where the twist reverses regularly and essentially cancels out.
+Braided ropes (and objects like garden hoses, fibre optic or coaxial cables, etc.) that have no lay or inherent twist uncoil better if each alternate loop is twisted in the opposite direction, such as in figure-eight coils, where the twist reverses regularly and thus cancels out.